MBA Salary Premium Endures Under COVID-19 Pressure

 Earning an MBA brings several advantages, not the least of which is enhanced earning potential.
 For decades, MBA graduates have successfully converted the skillsets and networks they developed as a part of their business school experience into higher starting salaries.
-New findings from the Graduate Management Admission Council’s™ (GMAC™) annual Corporate Recruiters Survey show that this year’s MBA graduates will continue to command a salary premium relative to other new hires.
+New findings from the Graduate Management Admission Council’s™ (GMAC™) annual Corporate Recruiters Survey show that despite the economic uncertainty wrought by COVID-19, this year’s MBA graduates will continue to command a salary premium relative to other new hires.